To access your account click here

-You can logon and use Patient Access on a computer, tablet or via a smartphone app, freely downloadable for Android (Google Play) and iOS (iTunes).
+You can logon and use online GP services on a computer, tablet or via a smartphone app, freely downloadable for Android and iOS.

 You can potentially have access to your full electronic GP record including consultations, medication, allergies, vaccinations, GP and hospital letters, blood test results and x-ray/scan reports.

 You are also able to check the results of any blood tests or x-rays requested by your GP, download them, print them off at home, take them to hospital appointments etc.

 You are then able to show your GP record, if you wish, to any healthcare professional that you might see, anywhere in the world (e.g. in a GP out-of-hours centre, A&E department or hospital), directly, or by permitting secure temporary access, or by exporting your record to a secure mobile device.

 Whether you have these facilities enabled or not will not affect your care from the surgery – it is simply an additional benefit that is on offer.

 If you are looking to enable onlince access for someone under the age of 16, or as a "proxy" on behalf of someone aged 16+, then please do ask at one of the three sites for information on how to do this.